Voice – The Best of Beverley Knight

-Voice – The Best of Beverley Knight is the first greatest hits album by British R&B recording artist and songwriter Beverley Knight, released in the United Kingdom on 20 March 2006 by Parlophone.
+Voice – The Best of Beverley Knight is the first greatest hits album by British singer Beverley Knight.
+It was released in the United Kingdom on 20 March 2006 by Parlophone.
 The collection includes twelve UK Top 40 singles, including the newly recorded track and single "Piece of My Heart".
 The album also includes a second new track co-written with and produced by Chris Braide entitled "Who's Gonna Save Your Soul" and two live tracks.
+It was supported by the Voice – The Best of Tour.

+Promotion

 "Piece of My Heart", a cover of the Erma Franklin and Janis Joplin hit, which Knight performed on her 2005 Affirmation Tour, preceded the release of the album on 13 March 2006.